 The most quintessential Mexican dish is without a doubt the taco.
 There really is a taco truck on every corner here, and that’s an absolutely wonderful thing.
 If you think of a taco as a flour tortilla full of ground beef, cheese, and lettuce, you may be surprised when you arrive in Mexico.

 Tacos here are typically made with two small corn tortillas.
-Popular fillings include carne asada (beef), adobada (marinated park), or chorizo (sausage).
-On the coast, you’ll also find some amazing fish, shrimp and even marlin tacos.
+Popular fillings include carne asada (beef), adobada (marinated pork), or chorizo (sausage).
+On the coast, you’ll also find some amazing fish, shrimp, and even marlin tacos.
 It’s the bacon of the sea, and it’s delicious.

 If you’re backpacking Mexico on a budget, tacos will most likely be your main food source…and there’s nothing wrong with that!
 You can diet when you get home, so go ahead and eat all the tacos – it’s one of the best things to do in Mexico.